Michel Berthaud: Career

 Berthaud presided over the Trade Union Chamber of Photography by 1876–77.
 He contributed to the 1878 World's Fair in Paris by being on the admission jury for the "Photographic proofs and devices, applications, etc." category.
-In 1879, Berthaud used the phototype process for a portrait of Alphonse Louis Poitevin, mayor of Conflans.
+In 1879, Berthaud used the collotype process for a portrait of Alphonse Louis Poitevin, mayor of Conflans.

 In 1882, he was part of the Initiative Committee for the photographic section at the Central Union of Decorative Arts' exhibition.

 Berthaud was appointed to the organization committee of the International Congress of Photography in 1888, with the event occurring in Paris the following August.
 In 1889, the Berthaud brothers captured the detail of the central dome of the Palais des Expositions diverses.
 At the Universal Exhibition of 1889, the French photographer earned a gold medal.
 He later, in 1894, took up the role of vice president for the committee in charge of the photography division at the Exposition Universelle in Antwerp.

 From 1889 to 1908, Michel and his brothers ran a Parisian postcard publishing company known as B. F., Paris.

 He was appointed to the role of vice president for the 1897 Brussels International Exposition's Organization Committee for the photography section.

 In 1898, Berthaud was listed as a delegate for the National Union of Photographic Societies of France (Union nationale des Sociétés photographiques de France).
 He held the position of treasurer for the union founded in 1892.

 During the 1900 Universal Exhibition in Paris, he was made secretary of the photography category, alongside Étienne-Jules Marey (president), Alphonse Davanne (vice president), and Léon Vidal (the rapporteur).